updated 07/10/2014 AT 12:00 PM ET

 In 2005, Jessica starred in the Dukes of Hazzard remake with Johnny Knoxville and That Guy Who Will Forever Be Known as Stifler.
 She also did this insanely hot video for “These Boots Are Made for Walking,” the one where she and her Daisy Duke cutoffs turned the heads of Willie Nelson and every cowboy within a 200-mile radius.

 If we turn the Throwback Machine to 2007, we’ll see Jessica and her dark hair in a relationship with John Mayer.
 We still don’t fully understand that one.
-John later referred to her as “being to him, a sentiment that might’ve sounded more romantic in his head.
+John later referred to her as being “like crack cocaine” to him, a sentiment that might’ve sounded more romantic in his head.